-I would recommend going down the online route if possible, as you are able to save a final version before signatures and so if that bit goes wrong, you can always print off another copy.
-However, you do have to pay up front, so you need to be sure that you’re going to go through with the process before you go down this route.
+I would recommend going down the online route if possible, as you are able to save a final version before signatures.
+As such, if that bit goes wrong, you can always print off another copy.
+However, you do have to pay up front, so you need to be sure that you’re going to go through with the process.
 Also, you do need a printer as clearly HM Passport Office aren’t fully into the 21st Century.

 I do have a copy of the online form if anyone is interested in seeing the questions.
 Please email [email protected] and I’ll send it over to you.

 If you go down the paper form route, I would highly recommend the Check and Send facility offered by the Post Office.
 This takes away some of the stress of worrying once you send off the form.